Non-Gaussian Geostatistical Modeling using (skew) t Processes: Numerical examples

 As correlation model we consider $\rho(h)={\cal M}_{\alpha,0.5}(h)=e^{-|h|/\alpha}$ with $\alpha=0.1/3$ and in the $wpl$ estimation we consider a cut-off weight function with $d_{ij}=0.002$.
 Table \ref{tab:tab44} shows the bias and mean square error (MSE) associated with $\lambda$, $\beta_0$, $\beta_1$, $\alpha$ and $\sigma^2$.

 \item We consider points $ \bm{s}_i \in A=[0,1]^2$, $i=1,\ldots,N$.
-Specifically, we simulate, using Cholesky decomposition, $500$ realizations of a $t$ process observed at $N=1000$ spatial location sites uniformly distributed in the unit square.
+Specifically, we simulate, using Cholesky decomposition, $500$ realizations of a $t$ process observed at $N=500$ spatial location sites uniformly distributed in the unit square.
 Regression, variance and (inverse of) degrees of freedom parameters have been set as in the first scenario.
 As an isotropic parametric correlation model, $\rho(\bm{h})={\cal GW}_{\alpha,0,4}(\bm{h})$ with $\alpha=0.2$ is considered.
-In the $wpl$ estimation we consider a cut-off weight function with $d_{ij}=0.04$ and for each simulation we estimate with $wpl$, assuming the degrees of freedom are fixed and known.
+In the $wpl$ estimation we consider a cut-off weight function with $d_{ij}=0.05$ and for each simulation we estimate with $wpl$, assuming the degrees of freedom are fixed and known.

 We also consider the more realistic case when the (inverse of) degrees of freedom are supposed to be unknown.
-Recall that from Remark 1, $\nu$ must be fixed to a positive integer $\nu= 3,4, \ldots$ .
+Recall that from Remark 1, $\nu$ must be fixed to a positive integer $\nu= 3,4, \ldots$ in order to guarantee the existence of the $t$ process.
 A brute force approach considers different $wpl$ estimates using a fixed $\lambda= 1/\nu$, $\nu=3, 4, \ldots$. and then simply keeps the estimate with the best $PLIC$ or $BLIC$.
 We propose a computationally easier approach by considering a two-step method.
-In the first step, an estimation for $0<\lambda<1/2$ can be obtained maximizing the $wpl$ function.
+In the first step, we estimate all the parameters including $0<\lambda<1/2$ maximizing the $wpl$ function.
 This is possible since the bivariate $t$ distribution is well defined for $0<\lambda <1/2$ (see Remark 4).
 In the second step $\nu$ is fixed equal to the rounded value of $1/\widehat{\lambda}_1$ where $\widehat{\lambda}_1$ is the estimation at first step.
 (If at the first step, the estimation of $1/\widehat{\lambda}_1$ is lower than $2.5$, then it is rounded to $3$).

-Table \ref{tab:tab411} shows the bias and MSE associated with $\beta_0$, $\beta_1$, $\alpha$ and $\sigma^2$ when estimating with $wpl$, assuming (the inverse of) degrees of freedom are 1) known and fixed, and 2) unknown and fixed using a two-step estimation and Figure \ref{tpsta} shows the boxplots of the $wpl$ estimates for the case 1) and 2).
+Table \ref{tab:tab411} shows the bias and MSE associated with $\beta_0$, $\beta_1$, $\alpha$ and $\sigma^2$ when estimating with $wpl$, assuming (the inverse of) degrees of freedom 1) known and fixed, and 2) unknown and fixed using a two-step estimation and Figure \ref{tpsta} shows the boxplots of the $wpl$ estimates for the case 1) and 2).